 An exception to the 3-nodes decision is running a single-node configuration.
 If you only have one node, then obviously your swarm is only as resilient as that node.
 It's still a perfectly valid swarm configuration, ideal for starting your self-hosting journey.
 In fact, under the single-node configuration, you don't need ceph either, and you can simply use the local volume on your host for storage.
 You'll be able to migrate to ceph/more nodes if/when you expand.

 Where multiple solutions to a requirement exist, preference will be given to the most portable solution.

 This means that:

 - Services are defined using docker-compose v3 YAML syntax

 - Services are portable, meaning a particular stack could be shut down and moved to a new provider with minimal effort.

-Under this design, the only inbound connections we're permitting to our docker swarm are:
+Under this design, the only inbound connections we're permitting to our docker swarm in a minimal configuration (you may add custom services later, like UniFi Controller) are:

 - HTTP (TCP 80) : Redirects to https

 - HTTPS (TCP 443) : Serves individual docker containers via SSL-encrypted reverse proxy

 - Where the hosted application provides a trusted level of authentication (i.e., NextCloud), or where the application requires public exposure (i.e. Privatebin), no additional layer of authentication will be required.